DJ Shadow: The Outsider and Diminishing Returns (2006–2009)

 In 2006, he signed a deal with Universal Records, on which would be released The Outsider, on September 18.
 A special edition CD box set was also released containing The Outsider, the album on CD and a DVD entitled Tour Visuals.
 This album, which prominently featured several artists from the local San Francisco Bay Area hyphy hip hop movement, got a mixed welcome among Shadow's fans.
 Responding to criticisms, the DJ/producer explained on his blog why he made no apologies: "Repeat Endtroducing over and over again?
 That was never, ever in the game plan.
 Fuck that.
 So I think it's time for certain fans to decide if they are fans of the album, or the artist."

 Throughout 2007 and 2008, DJ Shadow toured with fellow DJ Cut Chemist in support of their The Hard Sell mixtape, released in January 2007 and recorded during the rehearsals of a June 2007 show.
-The duo had already produced several mixtapes in the past, most notably Brainfreeze and Product Placement, mixing jazz, funk, and soul.
+The duo had already produced several mixtapes in the past, including Brainfreeze and Product Placement, mixing jazz, funk, and soul.
 They were joined by Kid Koala, and the rehearsals of this tour spawned The Hard Sell (Encore), a "refined" version of the duo's set.

 Diminishing Returns was a 2-hour DJ mix originally broadcast as an episode of the Essential Mix on BBC Radio 1 on March 29, 2003.
 It was released in 2003 on CD in a pressing limited to 1000 copies on the Reconstruction Productions label.
 On April 1, 2009, DJ Shadow announced on his Facebook page that he was working on a Diminishing Returns re-release.
 Reconstruction Productions reissued the album in 2009 with a sticker stating "official, last chance limited edition, re-release".